 GetClaw vs AgentClaw

-GetClaw vs AgentClaw: fast single-agent hosting or broader workspace fit?
+GetClaw vs AgentClaw: one-agent launch or broader workspace?

-AgentClaw markets hard on speed: under 60 seconds, one price, one agent, no DevOps.
-GetClaw should not copy that.
-It should win on a different decision axis: better progression from cheap BYOK experimentation to a more isolated hosted OpenClaw environment.
+AgentClaw leans hard into speed: under 60 seconds, one price, one agent, no DevOps.
+GetClaw should not mimic that pitch.
+It should win on a different axis: a clearer path from low-cost BYOK experimentation to a more isolated hosted OpenClaw environment.

 $5/mo